giantswarm/rfc/0001-rfc-process/0001-rfc-process.md

 The following lists some basic formatting and housekeeping decisions concerning RFCs:

 - RFC numbers must be unique and increasing (i.e: take the next available number).
-- Each RFC must be in its own directory, with the directory name in form `XXXX-$title`.
+- Each RFC must be in its own directory, with the directory name in the form `XXXX-$title`.
 - RFC filenames must be in the form `XXXX-$title.md`.
 - RFCs must be written in Markdown.